 Build intrapreneurs, entrepreneurs, and supervisors who identify, communicate, and increase the real, relevant value they bring, and form the core of agile workforces.

 For years I worked in a career in which I felt under-appreciated.
 My industry magazines constantly urged us to "get a seat at the table."
 In a downturn, departments in my industry were prime targets for layoffs.

 On one occasion, I was told that I was the catalyst for our team's success, then received a performance review of "meets expectations."
 What, then, did I have to do to exceed expectations?

 That's why I created the Meaningful Competence™ strategy.
-You'll find that strategy within the Meaningful Competence VidBook, where you'll receive the benefit of my over 30 years in Talent Development implementing the science of Human Performance Improvement, a science that includes multiple fields of individual and organizational research.
+This strategy is a result of my over 30 years in Talent Development implementing the science of Human Performance Improvement, a science that includes multiple fields of individual and organizational research.

 The quote above came from Gilbert.
 He is known as the father of Human Performance Improvement.
 His book, Human Competence, has been a source of strategies and techniques as they deal with complex industry performance issues.
 Gilbert focused on improving individual performance, demonstrating that as individual performance improved, improvements would be made to the entire system.

 Some of the best observers of workforce dynamics are those with keen insight who work in the trenches, as employees, first-line managers, or project consultants.
 Leila is one of those that is recognized by those who work with or for her as one who "gets them," and can render practical advice for difficult situations.
 Leila and I spent many hours discussing the situations we saw at work and the consequences of actions and decisions made by leaders and employees.
 We created the forerunner to the Individual Mesh model, called the Organizational Mesh, years ago based on those discussions.
 You'll see Leila's influence throughout Torch Solutions Group programs.